CSS

 Explanation of the Example

-• Multiple Checkboxes: In this example, three checkboxes allow users to select multiple fruits.
-Each checkbox has a unique id and the same name attribute, indicating they belong to the same group of options.
+- Multiple Checkboxes: In this example, three checkboxes allow users to select multiple fruits.
+Each checkbox has a unique

-• Pre-Selected Checkbox: The “Cherry” checkbox is marked as checked by using the checked attribute, indicating that it will be selected by default when the page loads.
+attribute, indicating that it will be selected by default when the page loads.

 Best Practices for Creating Checkboxes

-1. Use Descriptive Labels: Always pair checkboxes with descriptive <label> elements.
-This not only improves accessibility but also enhances user experience by making it clear what each checkbox represents.
+elements.
+This not only improves accessibility but also enhances user experience by making it clear what each checkbox represents. - Group Related Checkboxes: When you have multiple checkboxes related to the same topic, group them using the same

-3. Use Fieldsets for Groups: When dealing with a large number of related checkboxes, consider using the <fieldset> element to group them together.
+element to group them together.
 This helps to visually separate different sections of your form.

 <fieldset>